How to make fruit leather from crabapples

 Roll up the fruit leather and cut it

 Once it’s fully dry remove the fruit leather from the dehydrator and remove the plastic wrap.
 While it’s still warm, cut it into 2 inch wide pieces using sharp kitchen shears, well lubricated with coconut oil.
-You can make fruit roll ups by rolling each piece up into a tight roll, and wrapping individually in parchment paper or more plastic wrap.
-Alternatively, cut into 2 inch by 4 inch rectangles and stack in a zip lock.
+You can make fruit roll-ups by rolling each piece up into a tight roll and wrapping individually in parchment paper or more plastic wrap.
+Alternatively, cut into 2-inch by 4-inch rectangles and stack in a ziplock bag.
 Commercial fruit leather is oiled to keep it from sticking together.

 How to use fruit leather

 Fruit leather is a nutritious snack, great for car trips, lunch boxes, and in your bug out bag.
 The more colourful your fruit leather is, the more antioxidants it contains.
 This makes crabapples the ideal basis for your fruit leather.
 Try adding 50% strawberry puree or blueberry puree to your crab apple fruit leather.
 You’ll never ignore the crab apple harvest again.

 Be sure to check out my other articles to help you get the most from your dehydrator:Print